Yibin: Geography and climate

 Yibin is located in the southeast portion of Sichuan at the southern end of the Sichuan Basin, bordering Zhaotong (Yunnan) to the south, Luzhou to the east, Liangshan Yi Autonomous Prefecture and Leshan to the west, and Zigong to the north, and has a total area is 13283 sqkm.
 The city ranges in latitude from 27° 50'−29° 16' N, and in longitude from 103° 36'−105° 20' E, stretching 153 km east-west and 150 km north-south.

 The city is located at the confluence of the Min and Yangtze Rivers.
 Above Yibin, the Yangtze is also known as the Jinsha River.
 Below Yibin, the Yangtze is known in Chinese as the Chang Jiang or "Long River."

 As with the rest of the Sichuan Basin, Yibin has a monsoon-influenced humid subtropical climate (Köppen Cwa) with high humidity year-round; winters are short and mild while summers are long, hot, and humid.
 The monthly 24-hour average temperature ranges from 7.9 °C in January to 26.9 °C in July and August; the annual mean is 18.03 °C. Despite its location in the Yangtze River valley, it is still 1.5 to 2.0 C-change cooler than Chongqing, located further downstream, in its warmest months.
 Frost is uncommon and the frost-free period lasts 347 days.
 Rainfall is common year-round but is the greatest in July and August, with very little of it in the cooler months.
 With monthly percent possible sunshine ranging from 10% in December and January to 42% in August, the city receives only 1,018 hours of bright sunshine annually; Yibin has one of the lowest annual sunshine totals nationally, lower than even nearby Chengdu and Chongqing.
 Spring (March–April) tends to be sunnier and warmer in the day than autumn (October–November).
+Extremes in Yibin since 1951 have ranged from -3.0 °C on January 3, 1962 to 42.2 °C on August 25, 2022.